Tuition, Special Fees, and Costs

 Types of Aid

 Financial aid is awarded based on demonstrated financial need.
 U.S. citizens are awarded federal student loans, work-study, and scholarship according to federal regulations and school policy.
 The School offers the Federal Direct Unsubsidized Loan, Direct Graduate PLUS Loan, and Nursing Student Loan to the maximum eligibility the funds allow.
-International students are eligible for School scholarship, but not federal student loans.
+International students are eligible for School scholarships and the International Student Loan, but not federal student loans.
 Part-time students are eligible for loans only.

 School of Nursing scholarships are awarded to full-time students with demonstrated need beyond federal loans.
-The Yale School of Nursing also offers a limited number of merit-based scholarships to incoming students who demonstrate outstanding academic achievement, leadership capacity, and overall excellence.
-These merit scholarships are awarded upon matriculation into the program and are renewed each year as long as students are enrolled full-time and maintain a cumulative grade point average (GPA) of 3.40 or higher.
+The Yale School of Nursing also offers a limited number of merit- and mission-based scholarships to incoming students who demonstrate outstanding academic achievement, leadership capacity, and overall excellence, and/or a commitment to serving underserved populations in the field of nursing.
+These scholarships are awarded upon matriculation into the program and are renewed each year as long as students are enrolled full-time and maintain a cumulative grade point average (GPA) of 3.40 or higher.
 These scholarships are awarded in addition to the School’s need-based scholarships.

 The Federal Direct Unsubsidized Loan for graduate students is available up to a limit of $20,500 per year.
 Students will be responsible for the interest payments on the loan while in school (the interest may be paid monthly or it may be capitalized, adding the accrued interest to the principal loan amount).
 The unsubsidized Direct Loan has a fixed interest rate and an origination fee.
 Borrowers receive a six-month grace period, which means that they do not have to begin repayment until six months after they graduate or when their enrollment drops below half-time status.
 There are no payments due while enrolled in school, during the grace period, and during any approved deferments (e.g., attendance at graduate school).
 The standard repayment term is 120 months with a $50 minimum monthly payment.